Big Brother 10 (American season): Summary

 On Day 1, the thirteen HouseGuests met for the first time outside of the house.
-Before being able to speak to one another, they were required to cast their vote for the HouseGuest they would most like to see win the title of Head of Household.
+Before being able to speak to one another, they were required to cast their vote for the HouseGuest they would most like to see become Head of Household.
 Without the results being revealed, the HouseGuests entered the house.
-That night, the HouseGuests competed in the "Buggin' Out" food competition.
-For this competition, HouseGuests split into teams and had to get into separate replica cars suspended on a zip-line.
-The teams were required to travel from one end of the backyard to the other, dropping off one HouseGuest each time they did so; the last HouseGuest remaining in the replica would win a new car, and earn their team food for the week.
-Ultimately, Memphis was the winner of the car while April, Brian, Jerry, Keesha, Libra, and Ollie were placed on the slop diet for the week.
+That night, they competed in the "Buggin' Out" food competition.
+For this competition, HouseGuests split into teams and got into separate replica cars suspended on a zip-line.
+The teams were required to travel from one end of the backyard to the other, dropping off one HouseGuest each time they did so; the last HouseGuest remaining in the replica would win a new car and earn their team food for the week.
+Memphis was the winner of the car while the losing team of April, Brian, Jerry, Keesha, Libra, and Ollie was placed on the slop diet for the week.
 Upon returning inside, the HouseGuests learned that Jerry had been crowned the first Head of Household of the season.
 Shortly following this, Brian, Dan, and Ollie formed an alliance with the goal of making it to the end together.
 That night, Jessie and Renny engaged in an argument when he alleged that she was being loud, thus preventing him from sleeping.
-The following day, Brian formed an alliance with Jerry, and later attempted to get him to nominate Jessie and Renny for eviction due to their conflict.
-On Day 2, Jerry chose to nominate Jessie and Renny for eviction, citing their early conflict as the main reason for this.
+The following day, Brian formed an alliance with Jerry and attempted to get him to nominate Jessie and Renny for eviction due to their conflict.
+On Day 2, Jerry nominated Jessie and Renny for eviction, citing their early conflict as the main reason.
 When picking player for the Power of Veto competition, April, Memphis, and Michelle were selected to compete; Angie was selected to host.
 On Day 5, HouseGuests competed in the "Sweet Dreams, Honey" Power of Veto competition.
-For this competition, HouseGuests had to crawl through honey and dig through pillows in an attempt to find five stuffed bears; the first HouseGuest to do so would be the winner.
+For this competition, HouseGuests crawled through honey and dug through pillows in an attempt to find five stuffed bears; the first HouseGuest to do so would be the winner.
 Jessie was the winner of the Power of Veto.
-Following this, April, Keesha, and Libra became suspicious of Brian, feeling that he was making too many alliances in the game.
-Upon confronting Ollie about his friendship with Brian and Dan, Ollie told the girls about his alliance with them.
-The girls and Ollie then began to rally the house up against Brian, with Angie, April, Jessie, Keesha, Libra, Memphis, Michelle, and Ollie forming an alliance before holding a meeting with Jerry to convince him to nominate Brian.
-On Day 6, Jessie chose to use the Power of Veto to remove himself from the block, with Jerry nominating Brian in his place.
+Following this, April, Keesha, and Libra became suspicious of Brian, feeling that he was making too many alliances.
+When they confronted Ollie about his friendship with Brian and Dan, Ollie told the girls about his alliance with them.
+The girls and Ollie then began to rally the house against Brian, with Angie, April, Jessie, Keesha, Libra, Memphis, Michelle, and Ollie forming an alliance before holding a meeting with Jerry to convince him to nominate Brian.
+On Day 6, Jessie used the Power of Veto to remove himself from the block, with Jerry nominating Brian in his place.
 On Day 9, Brian became the first HouseGuest to be evicted from the house in a vote of nine to one.